cpg716/SuitSync/README.md

 The project is organized as a monorepo to streamline development and deployment.

-- **`/server`**: The Node.js/Express backend application.
+- **`/backend`**: The Node.js/Express backend application.
     - `controllers/`: Handles incoming API requests, business logic, and responses.
     - `routes/`: Defines all API endpoints and maps them to controllers.
-    - `services/`: Contains core business logic modules (e.g., `syncService.js`, `workflowService.js`).
+    - `services/`: Core business logic modules (e.g., `syncService.ts`, `notificationService.ts`).
-    - `middleware/`: Express middleware for tasks like authentication (`auth.js`).
+    - `middleware/`: Express middleware for tasks like authentication (`auth.ts`).
-    - `lightspeedClient.js`: A robust, centralized Axios client for all Lightspeed API communication, featuring automated token refresh and rate limit handling.
+    - `lightspeedClient.ts`: Centralized Axios client for all Lightspeed API communication, with automated token refresh and rate limit handling.

 - **`/frontend`**: The Next.js/React frontend application.
     - `pages/`: Application routes and views.